 You have a right to privately cast your ballot without interference.

 It is illegal for anyone to stop you from casting your ballot.
 An attempt to stop you from voting can come in many forms: physically blocking you from the entrance of your polling place, threats or taunts, bribery, impersonating poll workers or telling you that you don’t meet the requirements to cast a ballot.
-If you feel that someone is trying to prevent you from voting, or someone else at your polling location, call the Election Protection Hotline or the DNC Voter Assistance Hotline.
+If you feel that someone is trying to prevent you or someone else at your polling location from voting, call the Election Protection Hotline.

 You have a right to stay in line.

 You have a right to receive in-person assistance.

 If you’re a voter with a disability or have difficulty speaking, reading or writing in English, you have a right under federal law to receive in-person assistance at the polls.
 If you need assistance, you can ask anyone to assist you, as long as they’re not your employer.
 You can also preview your ballot online before you head to the polls to help familiarize yourself with what your ballot looks like.